dduan/TOMLDecoder/TOMLDecoder.docc/TOMLDecoder.md

   convert TOML strings or byte sequences into strongly-typed, structured data, and provide access to parts of it.
 * **Decode**:
-  further convert the strutured data into your `Codeble` types according to your preferences.
+  further convert the structured data into your `Codable` types according to your preferences.

 There's a topic for each of them below,